microsoft/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 1.	functionality that a superuser needed to do, such as whitelisting new users, and

-2.	configuration, such as sensor calibration values, and organizational parameters, such as predefined core hours, max event group size, and per-person consumption limits
+2.	configuration, such as sensor calibration values and organizational parameters (such as predefined core hours, max event group size, and per-person consumption limits)

 The list of kegocnized users and the configuration/calibration data are stored in Cosmos DB documents in the Cloud.
 Thus, the data is secure across power outages and restarts.
 It also allows the admin app to be separate and run on Windows Desktop on a PC or laptop.